AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 #### `--qualified_quality_phred`

 [Phred scores](https://en.wikipedia.org/wiki/Phred_quality_score) are the quality information included in a FASTQ file and the values indicate the chances that a base is called incorrectly.
-Let's look at a screenshot of the Per Base Sequence Quality module from [FastQC bad illumina example](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) we linked to above.
+Let's look at a screenshot of the Per Base Sequence Quality module from [FastQC bad Illumina example](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) we linked to above.

 ![per-base-quality-screenshot](https://user-images.githubusercontent.com/19534205/59292316-d6292500-8c4a-11e9-967b-132bd8c54577.png)